nmshd/rust-crypto/Documentation/Doc.md

 </details>

+## Testing Procedure

+The simplest way to test the code would be to execute Rust unit tests.
+This is not feasible for this project, because the unit tests would need to be executed on an actual Android phone and cannot be run on an emulator, since the program only functions with the physical HSM.

+TODO @Noah: Details einfügen, warum das schwer ist

+For this reason, we created a test app (which can be found in this repo: [Vulcan's Limes](https://github.com/cep-sose2024/vulcans_limes)) and wrote methods that tests our wrapper by calling the relevant functions of the abstraction layer.
+This way, it is still possible to confirm functionality without needing to go through the complex process of executing proper Rust unit tests on a smartphone.
+Because of the process described above, there is no automated testing process.
+To execute the tests, you have to compile the test app with the version of the abstraction layer that you want to test.
+Upon start-up, the function `testMethod()` in [`lib.rs`](https://github.com/cep-sose2024/vulcans_limes/blob/master/app/src/rust/lib.rs) is executed.
+This method tests all implemented functions, and outputs to the console (which can be viewed with logcat).

 ## Next Steps
 This chapter is all about looking to the future and thinking about how to take this project in new directions.